Disability Services & Programs

 People with disabilities often have different experiences of sexuality and relationships.

 Societal attitudes have failed to acknowledge that people with a disability are sexual beings and have the same rights to sexual expression, education and health as people without a disability.
 People with disabilities have traditionally not had access to sexuality information and may also have differing needs for sexuality education and information.

-Individuals with a disability are people with sexual feelings, needs and identities.
+Just like their peers, individuals with a disability are people with sexual feelings, needs and identities.
 As individuals, people with a disability have the fundamental right to have privacy; to love and be loved; develop friendships and emotional relationships; learn about sex, sexual exploitation, sexual abuse, safe sex and other issues regarding sexuality; exercise their rights and responsibilities in regard to privacy and sexual expression and the rights of others; marry and make informed decisions concerning having children; and develop expressions of sexuality reflective of age, social development, cultural values and social responsibility.

 SHFPACT aims to support positive sexual health and reproductive health choices for people with disabilities by strengthen preventative approaches.

 SoSAFE! is a set of visual and conceptual tools (including training) designed to teach social safety to people with moderate to severe intellectual disability and/or Autism Spectrum Disorder.
+More Details > >

 Support for Parents & Carers